MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-sdk.md

 | `tasks.TaskModuleDimension` enum | `dialog.DialogDimension` (renamed) |
 | `tasks.TaskInfo` interface | `dialog.DialogInfo` (renamed) |

-Additionally, this capability has been split into a main capability (`dialog`) for supporting HTML-based dialogs, and a sub-capability for bot-based dialogs, `dialog.bot`.
+Additionally, this capability has been split into a main capability (`dialog`) for supporting HTML-based dialogs, and a subcapability for bot-based dialogs, `dialog.bot`.

 ##### *teamsCore* namespace